Phyllis Bryn-Julson papers

 Other Finding Aids

-A PDF finding aid is available upon request.
-Please contact the Arthur Friedheim Library Archives for more information.
+A detailed inventory for series 1 and 7 is available upon request.
+Please contact the Arthur Friedheim Library Archives at firstname.lastname@example.org.

 Immediate Source of Acquisition